usmanafridi/usmanafridi/README.md

 <br />

 ### :man_technologist: ABOUT ME:
-I'm a Full-Stack Data Scientist with over four years of research and development experience, specializing in transforming raw data into fully deployed, production-ready AI solutions.
-My work spans the entire data science lifecycle—data acquisition, preprocessing, feature engineering, model training, and continuous integration and deployment.
-Recently, I’ve focused on leveraging large language models, deep learning frameworks, and MLOps best practices (including CI/CD pipelines, containerization, and model monitoring) to build scalable, high-impact applications.
-I’m passionate about blending data engineering, machine learning, and cutting-edge technologies to deliver results that drive measurable value.
+I'm an AI Engineer and Technical Lead with over four years of hands-on experience building and deploying full-stack AI applications across industries.
+I specialize in taking ideas from zero to production—handling everything from data pipelines and model training to cloud deployment and front-end integration.
+My core strength lies in leveraging large language models (LLMs), retrieval-augmented generation (RAG), and MLOps best practices to deliver intelligent, scalable, and client-ready solutions.

+Whether it's fine-tuning GPT-based systems, developing SaaS APIs with Flask or Django, deploying with Docker and AWS/GCP, or crafting intuitive UIs in React, I thrive in bridging the gap between data science and real-world applications.
+As a freelancer and founder, I’ve led teams, mentored junior developers, and collaborated with global clients to deliver impactful AI solutions.
+I'm now focused on scaling my own AI services startup and building products that blend automation, intelligence, and measurable value.
 <br />